apache/singa/doc/en/index.rst

 Recent News
 -----------

+* SINGA participated in mentoring the Google Summer of Code 2019 project `SpamAssassin : Statistical Classifier Plugin <https://summerofcode.withgoogle.com/projects/#5612088771215360>`_ .

+* SINGA participated at `EU FOSSA Apache Hackathon <https://eufossa.github.io/apache-hackathon-2019/>`_ in Brussels on 4 and 5 May 2019.

 * **Version 2.0.0** is now available, 20 April, 2019. `Download SINGA v2.0.0 <downloads.html>`_

 * SINGA was presented at `DISI, University of Trento, Italy <https://www.disi.unitn.it/>`_ on 14 December 2018.